talia2909/6XV-Operating-System-new-syscall/README.md

 Key Files:
 h.syscall: Header file with system call declarations (must not be modified). c.syscall: Contains data structures and system call implementations (focus on lines 112-134).
-S.usys: The file is to be modified to add new system calls and commands.
+S.usys: The file will be modified to add new system calls and commands.
 Installation ??
 =======
 ## Features ✨